 We recognize that not every job will require a human translator.
 That's why Smartling makes it easy for customers to find the path that works best for each project.

-Smartling already connects with the most powerful and modern MT engines:
+Smartling already connects with the best Machine Translation engines:

 More recent innovations in this space is the advent of Neural Machine Translation.
 Neural machine translation (NMT) is designed to learn language much like the human brain does, adapting to your brand’s unique voice and tone overtime.